zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 }
 ```

-If two clients of a host subscribe to each other, extra charges will occur:
+If two clients of a host subscribe to each other, extra charges will occur.

 <img alt="../_images/screensharing_streams.png" src="https://web-cdn.agora.io/docs-files/en/screensharing_streams.png" style="width: 500px; "/>

-Agora recommends that you to save the returned `uid` when each client joins the channel.
+Agora recommends that you save the returned `uid` when each client joins the channel.
 When the `stream-added` event occurs, first check if the joined client is a local stream, if `yes`, do not subscribe to the client.

 ```javascript
 var localStreams = [];